 Approximately one month is required to process the request for financial aid.
 The federal student aid processor will mail/email you a Student Aid Report (SAR) explaining your eligibility, our office will also contact you regarding your award or additional information required.

 The federal processor selects many financial aid applicants for verification.
 This is a procedure through which the College is required to check the accuracy of some of the items on your FAFSA.
 If you are selected, you will need to submit to the College certain financial documents including, but not limited to a tax return transcript from the IRS.
 The Financial Aid Office will instruct you on exactly what is needed.

-After the financial aid process is complete, an award letter will be mailed/emailed out showing an estimated amount of aid you will receive each quarter if you attend full-time.
+After the financial aid process is complete, an award letter will be mailed/emailed to you showing the estimated amount of aid you will receive each semester if you attend full-time.
 The actual amount of your aid will be established after you have registered for and attended class.
 You may also access this information on your MyNC account